pyOpenSci/software-peer-review/software-peer-review-guide/editor-in-chief-guide.md

 In some situations, the editor-in-chief initial checks may be passed down to an editor as follows:

-* If the Editor in Chief is overwhelmed with package submissions to evaluate
+* If the Editor in Chief is overwhelmed with package submissions to evaluate.
-* If the Editor in Chief simply is busy at the time and needs support with checks
+* If the Editor in Chief simply is busy at the time and needs support with checks.
-* If the Editor in Chief thinks that the checks might be better served if done by an Editor (For instance if a specific domain or technical expertise would support more effective checks)
+* If the Editor in Chief thinks that the checks might be better served if done by an Editor (For instance, if a specific domain or technical expertise would support more effective checks).

 (editor-checklist-template)=
 ### Editor-in-chief checklist